Markov-modulated (marked) Poisson processes

 Jan-Ole Koslik

-The functionalities of LaMa can also be called to fit so-called Markov-modulated Poisson processes.
-These are doubly stochastic Poisson point processes where the intensity is directed by an underlying continuous-time Markov chain.
-Such processes are useful for modeling arrival times, for example of calls in a call center, or patients in the hospital.
-The main difference compared to continuous-time HMMs is that we explicitely model the arrival times as random-variables, i.e. we assign probabilities to them.
-A homogeneous Poisson process is mainly characterized by the fact that the number of arrivals in a fixed time interval is Poisson distributed with a mean that is proporional to the length of the interval.
+A homogeneous Poisson process is mainly characterised by the fact that the number of arrivals within a fixed time interval is Poisson distributed with a mean that is proporional to the length of the interval.
 The waiting times between arrivals are exponentially distributed.
 While the latter is not true for non-homogeneous Poisson processes in general, we can interpret a Markov modulated Poisson process as alternating between homogeneous Poisson processes, i.e. when the unobserved continuous-time Markov chain stays in a particular state for some interval, the associated Poisson rate in that interval is homogeneous and state-specific.
 To learn more about Poisson processes, see Dobrow (2016).

 Example 1: Markov-modulated Poisson processes